Are you a microfinance organization?

 Does Village Enterprise work exclusively with women?

-No. At present, over 80% of our business owners are women because women are more likely to live in extreme poverty and are generally more willing meet the requirements of the program.
+No. At present, 76% of our business owners are women because women are more likely to live in extreme poverty and are generally more likely to meet the requirements of the program.
 By harnessing the combined talents of both women and men, as well as the cooperation of all family members, we maximize the beneficial impact on the community.

 How can I get involved?